 Reducing Financial Losses and Downtime

 Marine incidents can cause substantial financial losses.
 The Ever Given blockage led to an estimated $9.6 billion in daily trade disruption.
-Regular risk assessments minimise such disruptions by ensuring vessels are seaworthy and compliant.
-A report by the UK P&I Club noted that companies implementing proactive risk frameworks saw a 25% reduction in claims and downtime over a three-year period.
+Proactive maritime risk assessment services help avoid such disruptions by ensuring vessels are seaworthy and compliant.
+A report by the UK P&I Club noted that companies implementing comprehensive risk frameworks saw a 25% reduction in claims and downtime over a three-year period.

 Steps to Conduct an Effective Marine Risk Assessment